mmuratarat/mmuratarat.github.io/_pages/faq.md

 26. [What are the hyperparameter tuning methods?](#what-are-the-hyperparameter-tuning-methods)
 27. [How do we use probability in Machine Learning/Deep Learning framework?](#how-do-we-use-probability-in-machine-learningdeep-learning-framework)
 28. [What are the differences and similarities between Ordinary Least Squares Estimation and Maximum Likelihood Estimation methods?](#what-are-the-differences-and-similarities-between-ordinary-least-squares-estimation-and-maximum-likelihood-estimation-methods)
+29. Do you suggest that treating a categorical variable as continuous variable would result in a better predictive model?
+30. Considering the long list of machine learning algorithm, given a data set, how do you decide which one to use?
 29. How do you deal with missing value in a data set?
 30. How do you deal with imbalanced data?
 31. How do you deal with high cardinality?